A decodable text featuring various graphemes that make the long 'o' sound.

 Individual or small group activity

 Provide the students with a copy of the text.
 Have them read the story aloud.
-Each time they hear the long ‘o’ sound, ask the students to highlight or color the word that includes this sound.
+Each time they hear the long ‘o’ sound, ask the students to highlight or colour the word that includes this sound.